Dog Nail Clippers - Why You Should Use Them

 Bunty Dog Brushes & Dog Combs

-Using a dog brush is important so that your dogs hair does not become matted or dreaded.
+Other dog grooming eqiipment such as a dog brush is important so that your dogs hair does not become matted or dreaded.
 If left uncared for, the hair can become knotted and uncomfortable for the dog and also cause skin problems.

 Our dog brushes are suitable for long and short haired pets and help to remove loose hair.
 Our pet hair removers are available in multiple sizes and are easy to clean.
 We have a double sided dog brush that has a pin side to detangle the hair and remove debris, and a bristle side to smooth it down.
 Our dog comb is perfect for de-matting with minimal coat loss.